stoically/webextensions-jsdom/README.md

 });
 ```

-You can find a fully functional example in [`examples/random-container-tab`](examples/random-container-tab).
+There's a fully functional example in [`examples/random-container-tab`](examples/random-container-tab).